jonathanbennett73/amiga-pjz-sax-offender/README.md

 ## License

 The original source code (Under the Projects folder) is under the MIT license.
-This does not refer to any other tools and utilties that are included such as WinUAE/VASM, etc (Toolchain folder).
-Those utilities are covered by their own licenses.
+This does not refer to any other tools and utilties that are included such as WinUAE/VASM, etc (Toolchain and WinUAE folders).
+Those files are covered by their own licenses.

 ## How to Use